Austria to expel up to 60 imams, close 7 mosques - Journal du Cameroun

 All but one of the mosques affected belong to the “Arab Religious Association,” according to the government.

+Even Austria’s opposition parties were broadly supportive of Friday’s announcement, with the centre-left Social Democrats calling it “the first sensible thing this government’s done”.

+However the Green Party pointed out it could serve as a propaganda victory for the Turkish government.

-Turkey’s relations with Austria have long been strained, with Kurz calling on the European Union to break off negotiations on Ankara joining the bloc and banning Turkish politicians from campaigning in Austria for upcoming elections.
+Turkey’s relations with Austria have long been strained, most recently when Chancellor Sebastian Kurz said he would ban Turkish politicians from campaigning in Austria for upcoming elections.

 Around 360,000 people of Turkish origin live in Austria, including 117,000 Turkish nationals.